Courses

 iii.
 What were the gases which initially formed the earth’s atmosphere?

-Answer: The initial gases that formed the earth’s atmosphere were mainly hydrogen and helium.
-Later, as the earth cooled, gases like water vapour, nitrogen, carbon dioxide, methane, ammonia, and very little free oxygen were released through volcanic eruptions.
+Answer: The initial atmosphere of the earth predominantly consisted of hydrogen and helium.
+Later, gases like water vapour, nitrogen, carbon dioxide, methane, and ammonia were released from the earth’s interior through volcanic eruptions.

 3. Answer the following questions in about 150 words.